What You Need to Know: Student Life

 The University will continue to monitor the local and campus situation and will open the Rec Center when it is safe to do so.
 The Rec Center is open for some academic classes and for COVID-19 testing and vaccinations.
 Campus Recreation is offering equipment rentals and virtual fitness options for students and employees.
 Visit the Campus Recreation website for more information.

 Through refresh.wvu.edu, Adventure WV is offering online, interactive activities to learn about popular winter outdoor pursuits, like skiing and snowboarding.
 Gear rentals and some in-person programming, including activities at the Outdoor Recreation Center also will be offered.
 A full list of programs and guidelines is available at Spring Adventure Activities.

 Service and Learning

 Taking good care of yourself is important.
-WellWVU will offer programs on topics including stress management, alcohol and other drug prevention and sexual health.
+WellWVU offers programs on stress management, alcohol and other drug prevention, sexual health and other topics.

 - Guidelines for student organizations have been developed so that groups can meet while maintaining health and safety protocols.

 - Student organizations may resume tabling and host in-person events limited to 25 people (or 50% capacity of venue if number is lower than 25).